filippaleuckfeld/ColoringEmotionsInMusic/README.md

 This project aims to explore how emotions evoked by music can be translated into visual art using color.
 It is part of a master's thesis at KTH Royal Institute of Technology that investigates the intersection of music, emotion, and generative art.

+**Note:** This repository is intended for reference code to the study and is not designed for general use.

 ## Table of Contents

 - [Project Overview](#project-overview)